colinsurprenant/hotwater/README.md

 ## Why?

 Why Hotwater? as stated in the credits section, some of the C code comes from the [jellyfish Python project](https://github.com/sunlightlabs/jellyfish).
 Jelly fish made me think right away about New Brunswick beaches where I have been a couple of times in the past years.
 There is this legend about New Brunswick having warm water beaches.
-I even saw a tourism promotion TV commercial selling NB has having warm water.
+I even saw a tourism promotion TV commercial selling NB as having warm water.
 This is a lie! :P I never experienced warm water (in the generaly accepted definition) in NB, only lots of jellyfish :D (that being said, I have enjoyed every bit of my visits in New Brunswick and I really do not care about warm water really ;)

 ## Author